Trying Something New

 Add to that the fact that the Bianco Nero images are very clear.
 You instantly get a feel of the message contained in the card.
-We can contrast this with the occult obscurity of another black and white deck, The Hermetic Tarot.
-The latter I have felt drawn to acquire for my study purposes but in the end never bothered with because I feel the drawings are ‘too messy.’
+We can contrast this with the occult obscurity of another black-and-white deck, The Hermetic Tarot.
+The latter I felt drawn to acquire for study purposes but in the end, never bothered with it because I feel the drawings are ‘too messy.’
 That said, I may still get the Hermetic Tarot, purely as a study deck.
 But I digress.

 The Bianco Nero Tarot Deck

 The imagery in the Bianco Nero Tarot is, according to the little white book (LWB), inspired by the Italian Renaissance Visconti deck as well as the Waite Smith deck which was first published in 1910.

 The number cards are fully illustrated and reminiscent of ideas expressed in Pamela Colman Smith’s artwork.
 The suit names and numbering also follow this tradition, so Justice is the 11th Arcanum and the Earth suit is named Pentacles rather than Coins.

 There is a bespoke Tarot spread titled ‘Black & White Goals Spread’ by Jody Barbessi and Karen Boginski included in the back of the LWB.
 You can learn more about the deck by watching the video below, where I show all 78 cards.

 1. Describe yourself in three words or less.
 The Empress

 2. How would your best friend describe you in three words or less?
 The Chariot

 3. What gift do you bring?
 The Magician